isp-nexus/mailwoman/README.md

 MIT license.

-For more information on commercial usage licensing, please contact us at `hello@isp.nexus`
+For more information on commercial usage licensing, please contact us at `hello@sister.software`

 # Acknowledgements

-This project was built by the [Open ISP](https://isp.nexus) team and was made possible by the contributions of the Pelias community.
+This project was made possible by contributions of the Pelias community.